Mass23/Stream-biofilms/README.md

 ## 1. Data verification

 ### 1.1 Missing projects/samples
+Verify that all the fasta files have been downloaded.
+If not, store the number of sequences available.

 Script: [control_accessions.py](https://github.com/Mass23/StreamBiofilms/blob/master/control_accessions.py)

-Aims: Verify that all the fasta files have been downloaded.
-If not, store the number of sequences available.

 ### 1.2 Removing missing projects/samples from metadata file
+Update the metadata .tsv file removing the projects lacking sequences, as they will not be used.
+Also add the data type (for qiime2) as second header.

 Script: [metadata_update.py](https://github.com/Mass23/StreamBiofilms/blob/master/metadata_update.py)

-Aims: Update the metadata .tsv file removing the projects lacking sequences, as they will not be used.
-Also add the data type (for qiime2) as second header.